leomccormack/Spatial_Audio_Framework/framework/FRAMEWORK_STRUCTURE.md

 All core modules must be released under the [ISC License](https://choosealicense.com/licenses/isc/) and only use third-party code that is provided under similar permissive licensing terms (ISC, MIT, BSD etc.).

 Optional modules may be released under alternative licenses.
-If you would prefer (or are requried) to release your module under a copyleft license, then you may do so.
+If you would prefer (or are required) to release your module under a copyleft license, then you may do so.
 For example, the **saf_tracker** module is provided under the terms of the copyleft [GNU GPLv2 License](https://choosealicense.com/licenses/gpl-2.0/).
+However, please discuss with us if you wish to use a license other than ISC or GPLv2.